 Source-level tracking allows you to use a unique tracking phone number for each marketing campaign you want to track.
-For instance, you might want to track calls from Google visitors, a yellow pages ad, and a direct mail campaign-- so you'd create three tracking numbers total, one tracking phone number for each source, and forward each number to your main business phone number.
+For instance, you might want to track calls from Google visitors, a yellow pages ad, and a direct mail campaign-- so you'd create three tracking numbers total, one tracking number for each source, and forward each number to your main business phone number.

 Yahoo & Bing PPC